hmu332233/action.similar-package-reviewer/README.md

 ## Contributing

-Welcome contributions to action.compare-dependencies!
+Welcome contributions to action.similar-package-reviewer!

 <!-- Please see our CONTRIBUTING.md file for more information on how to contribute. -->

 ## License

-action.compare-dependencies is released under the MIT.
+action.similar-package-reviewer is released under the MIT.
 See [LICENSE](./LICENSE) for more details.